Who We Are

 Paul previously worked as a countryside ranger, forester and spent five years working in the construction industry.

 Colleen & Paul both hold licences to capture bats, use an acoustic lure and fit rings and radio transmitters to bats.
-They each have over 9 years and 1000 hours of experience using radio telemetary to study bat colonies contributing to Environmental Impact Assessments (EIA) and providing management advice on conservation sites.
-They have conducted research on most of the UK bat fauna with particular regard to Bechstein's, barbastelle and Natterer's bats.
+They each have over 22 years and 1400 hours of experience using radio telemetary to study bat colonies contributing to Environmental Impact Assessments (EIA) and providing management advice on conservation sites.
+They have conducted research on most of the UK bat fauna with particular regard to Bechstein's, barbastelle, greater horseshoe & Natterer's bats.

-Colleen & Paul are both licenced Natural England trainers.
-They have run numerous training courses for ecological consultancies, staff from Natural England and the New Forest National Park and Hampshire Bat Group.
-In 2005 they established a research project with the bat group to assess the distribution of barbastelle and Bechstein's bats throughout the New Forest National Park and have undertaken similar surveys throughout the County.
+Colleen & Paul have run numerous training courses for ecological consultancies, staff from Natural England and the New Forest National Park and Hampshire Bat Group.
+They train consultants for CL17, CL18, CL19 & Cl20 licences.
+Since 2005 they have been assessing the distribution of barbastelle, Bechstein's and greater horseshoe bats throughout the New Forest National Park and have undertaken similar surveys throughout the County.
 Link to to the radio tracking, training and research pages to find out more.